 Grease Interceptor Cleaning Services in Houston

 Restaurant sanitation and maintenance is often full of small, little-known tasks that are completely below the customer’s radar – and even as a manager or owner, keeping track of all of them can be increasingly difficult.
 Grease interceptor cleaning and disinfecting should never be one of the tasks that falls through the cracks; however, its consequences encompass everything from your restaurant’s license to potential foul smells, infectious outbreaks, and even the protection of the environment.

 Grease interceptors, whether small hydro-mechanical contraptions or large gravity-based tanks, are a mandatory stage of oil and grease disposal.
 Their job is to temporarily trap fats, oils, and grease (or FOGS) produced by your kitchen and keep them away from the general water and sewage pipes.
 From there, they must be periodically extracted and disposed of – either at a specialized facility or recycling center.

 Depending on the type and volume of cooking you do, your grease interceptors may need thorough cleaning every six to twelve months.
 This is usually done right after pumping the grease collection tank.
 For many restaurant owners or managers, it is frequently seen as a wasteful and time-consuming process.
 However, thorough cleaning and disinfection go a long way in preventing clogging and overflows, and therefore protect you from the hefty fines that often follow grease interceptor mishaps.

-Cleaning will depend on its size and internal structure.
+Cleaning will depend on size and internal structure.
 There are two common types of grease interceptors used around Houston.

 First are hydro-mechanical grease interceptors, which are the mainstay of smaller commercial kitchens and mom-and-pop restaurants.
 These are equipped with a small vented flow control that helps separate oil from water, and then temporarily traps the oil and grease in a small attached chamber under the sink.

 Second, gravity grease interceptors, which tend to be much larger and are attached to a 500-gallon or even 1,000-gallon underground tank.
 These are often equipped with numerous chambers, manholes, and inlets that progressively filter out the thicker oils and fats, separating them from the soapy water that goes down the drain.